qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 - GUI elements should ease the creation of auxiliary fields
   - on each "data-defined" property
-  - possibly on groups of "data-defined"
-    - manual label placement
+  - possibly on groups of "data-defined": for manual label placement or label connectors
-    - label connector

 - It should be possible to save auxiliary data to a new layer